If you want to scale your Amazon business then check out this great guest post from Amazon FBA seller Jeff Roth.

-The world of wholesale is one that I will admit I have zero experience in.
-There are many courses and experts on the Facebook forums who I would highly suggest consulting with to get a better grip on the ability to win in wholesale.
+The world of Amazon wholesale is one that I will admit I have zero experience in.
+There are many courses and experts on Facebook groups who I would highly suggest consulting with to get a better grip on the ability to win in wholesale.
 What I do know is that the margins are much tighter doing wholesale sourcing, however, the availability of inventory is vast.

-So how would one scale doing wholesale?
+So how would one scale by doing wholesale?
 Easy: find more wholesale suppliers.
-Teach a virtual advisor how to find, communicate with and eventually purchase from various wholesale suppliers.
+Teach a virtual assistant (Amazon VA) how to find, communicate with and eventually purchase from various wholesale suppliers.
 Secondly, use the aforementioned pack and prep companies to receive and handle this inventory.
 I think that’s pretty much how it’s done.
-More capital, more products, less hands on care.
+More capital, more products, less hands-on care.

 Overall, I would rate wholesale scalability at a 7/10 due to the sheer number of items available.

 The golden goose of FBA is our final scaling subject.
 If you don’t know what private labelling is, you’re basically having products manufactured for you with your own company logo or labelling on the product.
 Most sellers source the items overseas in China or India, however, some are able to manufacture in the US and still maintain margins high enough to profit.